 Lower Back Pain: Five Prevention Tips for Millennials

-A debilitating ailment that can strike at any time, lower back is the most common cause of job-related disability, according to the National Institute of Neurological Disorders and Stroke.
+A debilitating ailment that can strike at any time, the lower back is the most common cause of job-related disability, according to the National Institute of Neurological Disorders and Stroke.
 As an Osteopath and Naturopath, I’m used to seeing lower back pain most prevalent amongst the over fifties.
 However, there’s recently been a rise in the number of millennials wanting help with this issue.

 The Millennial Lifestyle